UO-CIS-322/proj3-anagrams/README.md

 students connected to the same server will see the same vocabulary list but may have different anagrams.

+## Authors

+Initial version by M Young; to be revised by CIS 399se students.

 ## Status

 This is the 'skeleton' version for a CIS 322 project.
 It uses conventional interaction through a form, interacting only when the user submits the form.
 Assignment is to replace the interaction with AJAX interaction on each keystroke.

+## Minijax?

+flask_minijax.py and templates/minijax.html are a tiny example of using JQuery with flask for an Ajax application.
+(To be deleted in revised version of the project.

 ## To run automated tests